nobodyisnobody/write-ups/zer0pts.CTF.2023/pwn/brainjit/README.md

    3:    e8 xx xx xx xx           call   (offset length)
 ```

-that's perfect for us, that means that the `length` variable will be the offset of the `call` instruction, and that we can jump to somewhere farther in our memory zone, to reach a shellcode for example, that we could put in the data zone (which is RWX as we said before).
+that's perfect for us, that means that the `length` variable will be the offset of the `call` instruction, and that we can jump to somewhere further in our memory zone, to reach a shellcode for example, that we could put in the data zone (which is RWX as we said before).

 The only requirement is that `rcx` points to a writable zone in memory, to pass the `dec    DWORD PTR [rcx-0x7f]` instruction.